 Grandma Marie watched Mikey—a candy cane hanging out of his mouth, a brown cowboy hat on his overlarge head, red chaps, and an official Roy Rogers toy pistol in the burgundy holster at his hip—and his other young cousins run around the hors d’oeuvres table nearly knocking the crystal plates and bowls of salted nuts, assorted cheese and crackers, and a relish of green olives to the floor.
 They had eaten a wonderful meal of honey glazed ham, parsley potatoes, almond green beans, cornbread, and a Jell-O mold; with apple and pumpkin pie and eggnog and coffee for dessert.
 Everyone was full, and complained that they’d eaten too much.
 Uncle John got out the cards and cribbage board and started pouring more after-dinner brandies for the adults.
 Ken was quick in line for a second glass; Robert quick behind him.
 After the barrage of gift opening the kids went to one of the bedrooms to play—a loud, joyous shriek heard every ten minutes or so—and everyone else raved about consumer products like the new Kodak and complained about the harsh cold and questioned the legitimacy of Mamie Eisenhower’s fudge recipe.

 Uncle John had built the fire higher with branches of dried white oak, a splay of silvery hair escaping his buffalo check hunting cap.
 This is nice they all seemed to say.
 It was bitterly cold.
 John and her daughter Anna Marie had built a big homestead; though the stress of operating on a farmer’s tight margins year after year were starting to take their toll and he became hard and slightly bitter.
 She loved him as a son, though.
-He was convivial and warm when you melted his icy façade.
+He was convivial and warm, gregarious even, when you melted his icy façade.